CHICAGO – It was turnover city in the Windy City on Sunday night.

 The Texans' 13 points were their second-fewest ever scored in a victory.

-“This is a huge win for us, on the road, in a tough environment, tough weather conditions,” defensive end
+"This is a huge win for us, on the road, in a tough environment, tough weather conditions," defensive end J.J.
+Watt said.
+"A grind-it-out, pound-it-out game shows that we can win in any environment, any situation.

 "It wasn't pretty, it wasn't clean, but we came out with a win, and that's all that matters."